Headaches and COVID-19 Infection: Epidemiology and Outcomes in a North African Sample

 Conclusion: Headaches associated with COVID-19 infection are frequent, with a female predominance.

 They are generally moderate, holocranian paroxysmal, and pulsatile.
-Red flags are present in most cases - Downloads
+Red flags are present in most cases - References

 - Published